 “Sir,” a squat nurse with a flat nose said and barred my way.
 “You can’t go in here.
 Sir—”

-I hadn’t realized I was running with them.
+I hadn’t realized I’d gone this far with them.
 I nodded a few times.
 Right.
 “Sorry.”

+I took a step forward, but the squat nurse who’d stopped me a second ago scooted in front of me again.
 “She’s in good hands.
 We’ll take good care of her.
+Okay?
 You can wait in the lobby if you’d like.”

 I nodded again.
 “Is she—”